Characterization of Generalized Coherent States through Intensity-Field Correlations: Application to Generalized Coherent States

 For coherent states $\ket{\alpha}$, it is straightforward to show that $g_\theta^{(3/2)}=1$, no matter the probed quadrature~$\theta$.
 For these states, $D_\theta^{(3)}$ vanishes thereby confirming coherent states are the limit between the quantum and classical worlds.
 We introduce the following GCS family~\cite{uria.2023.emergence}

-where $\alpha$ is the amplitude of the initial coherent state, $t$ is proportional to the interaction time with the nonlinear medium of parameter $\varepsilon$, and $\ket{n}_\text{ F}$ denotes the Fock state basis.
-When omitting subscripts in $\ket{\alpha_{\varepsilon, t}}$, we will implicitly assume their are null so that $\ket{\alpha}$ refers to a coherent state.
-The most general expression for GCSs has arbitrary phase parameters multiplying each Fock state~\cite{Stoler_1971}, so Eq.~\eqref{eq:psiGCS} only refers to a subset of all pure GCEs.
-On the other hand, this family was shown by Ref.~\cite{uria.2023.emergence} to be the natural basis to describe the evolution of a coherent state under a Hamiltonian of the form $\hat{H}_{\mathrm{int}} \propto \hat{n}^{\varepsilon}$.
+where $\ket{n}_\text{ F}$ denotes the Fock state basis and the other parameters are introduced hereafter.
+GCS family \eqref{eq:psiGCS} was shown by Ref.~\cite{uria.2023.emergence} to be the natural basis to describe the evolution of an initial coherent state of amplitude $\alpha$ under a nonlinear Hamiltonian of the form $\hat H_\mathrm{int} = \hbar\kappa \hat n ^\varepsilon$.
+Here, $\varepsilon$ refers to the nonlinear medium power and $t=\kappa\Delta t$ is a dimensionless quantity, the product of the interaction strength $\kappa$ and the interaction duration of the light with the nonlinear medium $\Delta t$.
+When omitting subscripts in $\ket{\alpha_{\varepsilon, t}}$, we will implicitly assume they are null so that $\ket{\alpha}$ refers to a coherent state.
+Note that the most general expression for GCSs has arbitrary phase parameters multiplying each Fock state~\cite{Stoler_1971}, so Eq.~\eqref{eq:psiGCS} only refers to a subset of all pure GCEs.